geodezyx.time_series package

 - add_offset(dA, dB, dC, coortype='ENU')

-Method to add an offset to all points in the TimeSerie
+Add an offset to all points in the TimeSerie.

 - add_point(point_inp)